endless-sky/endless-sky-wiki/CreatingOutfits.md

   * `"hull fuel"`: the amount of fuel that hull repair consumes when recharging at the full rate. **(v.
 0.9.9)** Beginning in **v.
 0.9.13**, this value is capable of being negative, causing hull repairs to grant fuel.

-* Some of the above shield and hull attributes also have "multiplier" attributes that will alter what value they have on a ship where a value of 0 means +0% of the associated attribute, and a value of 1 means +100%.
-These attributes are capable of having negative values down to -1 (meaning -100%), where negative values result in reducing the value of the associated attribute. **(v.
+* Most of the above shield and hull attributes also have "multiplier" attributes that will alter what value they have on a ship according to the equation `stat * (1 + multiplier)`, which means that the default value of 0 means no change, while a value of 1 would be a +100% increase in the stat.
+These attributes are capable of having negative values down to -1 (meaning -100%), where negative values result in reducing the value of the associated stat. **(v.
 0.9.13)**

   * `"shield generation multiplier"`: multiplies the shield generation value of other outfits.